mavryk-network/mavryk-protocol/docs/shell/prevalidation.rst

 the operation and already accepted operations, not taking into account the state of the ledger.

-Starting from Octez version 12.0, the ``precheck`` filter can be used instead of ``apply_operation`` to classify operations, as follows:
+Starting from Mavkit version 12.0, the ``precheck`` filter can be used instead of ``apply_operation`` to classify operations, as follows:
 If ``precheck`` cannot decide the classification of an operation, the prevalidator uses ``apply_operation`` instead.